jSwords91/FlowPilot/.ipynb_checkpoints/README-checkpoint.md

 **Easy organization**: FlowPilot automatically organizes your code into directories based on the tags you provide.
 This saves you time and effort and makes it easy to find what you need.

+**Reduced complexity**: FlowPilot's tagging system simplifies the process of finding specific functions and understanding their purpose, making it easier to maintain and update a project over time.

 **Production-ready code**: By using FlowPilot, you can ensure that your code is production-ready by organizing it in a way that is easy to manage and maintain.

 ## *Organise your code automatically*